 Lots of the older buildings in the neighborhood are being renovated into fixed-up single-family homes or small multi-family units.
 And the recent addition of the Detroit PAL Ballpark on the site of Old Tiger Stadium has added to this revitalization activity.
 As the cherry on top, last year, Ford bought the Michigan Central Station site with the plan to rehab the building and create a location for 5000 employees.
 This area certainly is not on a decline.

 There you have it: 5 up-and-coming neighborhoods in Detroit!

-We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhop.
-As we said, we coordinate local and long-distance moving services in Detroit, and we would love to help.
+We hope this guide to the best up and coming neighborhoods in Detroit was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhop.
+As we said, we coordinate long-distance and local moving services in Detroit, and we would love to help.

 - Is Moving to Virginia Right for You?
 Updated for 2023 - March 23, 2023

 - The Best Suburbs in Tampa (2023) - March 22, 2023

 - Is Moving to Ohio Right for You?
 (Updated for 2023) - March 20, 2023